-The baby blues usually fade on their own within a few days to one to two weeks.
+The baby blues usually fade on their own within a few days to 1 to 2 weeks.
 In the meantime:

-Postpartum depression is often treated with psychotherapy (also called talk therapy or mental health counseling), medication or both.
+Postpartum depression is often treated with psychotherapy — also called talk therapy or mental health counseling — medicine or both.

 Postpartum psychosis requires immediate treatment, usually in the hospital.
 Treatment may include: